nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 The pace itself seems to be less of a problem compared to the workload.<br>
-Don't worry if you feel like the module is moving too fast; thanks to the iterative approach we use for covering topics, you'll get multiple chances to solidify your familiarity of a topic/tool.
+Don't worry if you feel like the course is moving too fast; thanks to the iterative approach we use for covering topics, you'll get multiple chances to solidify your familiarity of a topic/tool.

 </div>

 ---